NetMods/Rev/README.md

 Future Insights

 - make users save video/screenshot to cloud
+- auto cut the silenced time during the video
 - using AI in annotation to answer whats happening on the screen using annotation

 And we are done